bdavidxyz/protheme2/_posts/2018-09-30-my-beloved-low-tech-stack.md

 ES6 went after ES5, so ES5 is much more universally known than ES6.

-"The bad parts" of plain old JavaScript are extremely easy to prevent with a good linter.
+["The bad parts"](https://www.oreilly.com/library/view/javascript-the-good/9780596517748/) of plain old JavaScript are extremely easy to prevent with a good linter.

 The use of separate modules with ES6 is really nice, but I didn't feel the need for it at any point of the project.
 Polluting the global scope will actually only pollute *one* tab of *one* browser of *one* client, so I can only laugh about that weakpoint, in comparison of time NOT spent over-instrumenting my project.

 Now the important point is : **there is nothing you can do with ES6 that you can't with ES5.** (Please, see next paragraph if you wanted to tell me "but the API is much more important!")

-Even babel-compatible, oriented-object programming can be nicely achieved with ES5. https://github.com/WebReflection/classtrophobic-es5
+Even babel-compatible, oriented-object programming [can be nicely achieved with ES5.](https://github.com/WebReflection/classtrophobic-es5)

 ES6 is nice, but I loose stability of the build and universality by using it, without any significant gain anywhere.

 So I'm back to a low-tech JavaScript technology.

-## Lodash
+<h2><a name="lodash" href="#lodash">Lodash</a></h2>

 Please stop to say Lodash is no more needed because of future version of JavaScript.
 The high number of primitives available will never be reached in the core language, so instead of loosing time reinventing the wheel, I reuse work of others.

 I know Lodash "as-is" doesn't mean "pure" functional programming, but I really don't care.
 I never had an algorithm that required such a level of so-called "purity".
 Properly chaining primitives are often more than enough to get things done.
-Here is one of the most complicated function I've ever written : https://github.com/1024pix/pix/blob/v2.2.0/mon-pix/app/utils/value-as-array-of-boolean.js.
+[Here](https://github.com/1024pix/pix/blob/v2.2.0/mon-pix/app/utils/value-as-array-of-boolean.js) is one of the most complicated function I've ever written.
 Nothing fancy, isn't it ?

-LoDash can be extended, so most of the time, even if the core team decided not to include a feature, someone else wrote an extension that is publicly available on GitHub.
-The "count" function for example is missing but easy to retrieve and extend : https://github.com/lodash/lodash/issues/702
+Lodash can be extended, so most of the time, even if the core team decided not to include a feature, someone else wrote an extension that is publicly available on GitHub.
+The "count" function for example is missing but easy to [retrieve](https://github.com/lodash/lodash/issues/702#issuecomment-236617831) and extend.

 Is LoDash a technology of the past ?
 I don't know, and I don't really care, because I can achieve much more with it that I would without.